-For more information, you can contact TigerTech at 785-628-3478 or FHSU TigerTech studio over the weekend.
+For more information, you can contact TigerTech at 785-628-3478 or FHSU TigerTech individual tiger IDs to access the entrance to the art building and print making studio over the weekend.
 You will need to visit the art office to get your weekend and night pass.